BruceChun0820/IELTS-Learning/Speaking Task/People/Tao/Childhood friend.md

 * I still remember one particular competition during high school
 * where I made several mistakes during the match, which eventually caused our team to lose
 * I was so **frustrated** and **upset** that I didn't want to face my teammates
-* However, he found me sitting at playground
+* However, he found me sitting at playground alone
 * and comforted me, told me not to be down and nobody was blaming me
 * He also encouraged me to **move on** and **keep practicing**
 * I was so **touched** and decided to follow his advice